China goes on offensive against US at bilateral talks; Hands over list of demands to revive ties | Politics

 Sherman, the No. 2 diplomat of the US, is the highest-ranking American official to visit China since President Joe Biden took office six months ago.

-She started her meetings with Xie, who is in-charge of the US-China relations, and is due to hold talks with Chinese Foreign Minister Wang Yi at a resort hotel in Tianjin.
+She started her meetings with Xie, who is in-charge of the US-China relations, and held talks with Chinese Foreign Minister Wang Yi at a resort hotel in Tianjin.

 Besides launching a well-publicised scathing attack on the US, accusing it of ''bullying'' other countries with ''might is right'' coercive diplomacy by imposing sanctions, Xie also handed down a ''List of US Wrongdoings that Must Stop'' and a ''List of Key Individual Cases that China Has Concerns''.